TobikoData/sqlmesh/docs/quickstart/ui.md

     After SQLMesh creates a plan, it summarizes the breaking and non-breaking changes so you can understand what will happen if you apply the plan.
 It will prompt you to "backfill" data to apply the plan - in this context, backfill is a generic term for updating or adding to a table's data (including an initial load or full refresh).

 The first SQLMesh plan must execute every model to populate the production environment.
-Click the blue `Run Plan` button in the top right, and a new pane will open on the right side.
+Click the green `Plan` button in the top right, and a new pane will open.

 The pane contains multiple pieces of information about the plan:

-- The pane title on the top left states that the plan's target environment is `prod`.
-The error indicator on the top right shows that the plan has no errors associated with it.
 - The `Initializing Prod Environment` section shows that the plan is initializing the `prod` environment.
-- The `Tests` section notes that the plan successfully executed the project's test `tests/test_full_model.yaml` with duckdb.
+- The Start and End date sections are grayed out because they are not allowed when running a plan in the `prod` environment.
-- The `Models` section shows that SQLMesh detected three new models added relative to the current empty environment.
+- The `Changes` section shows that SQLMesh detected three models added relative to the current empty environment.
-- In the `Backfill` section, the `Needs Backfill` sub-section lists each model that will be executed by the plan, along with the date intervals that will be run.
-Both `full_model` and `incremental_model` show `2020-01-01` as their start date because:

-    1. The incremental model specifies that date in the `start` property of its `MODEL` statement and
-    2. The full model depends on the incremental model
+- The `Backfills` section shows that backfills will occur for all three of the added models.

 ??? info "Learn more about the project's models"